What behaviors does ABA seek to increase or decrease?

 What is a neuropsychological evaluation?

 A neuropsychological evaluation aids the psychologist in determining a diagnosis.
-Such as:

 How do I know if my child needs a pediatric neuropsychological evaluation?